-Loss from Continuing Operations is reconciled to EBITDA and adjusted EBITDA as follows:
+Loss from continuing operations is reconciled to EBITDA and adjusted EBITDA as follows:

 Year Ended December 31,

-(in millions) 2022 2021
+(in millions) 2023 2022

-Loss from continuing operations \$ (27) \$ (50)
+Loss from continuing operations \$ (102 2) \$ (27)

-Depreciation and amortization 135 139
+Depreciation and amortization 140 135

-Interest expense, net 64 66
+Interest expense, net 69 64

-Income tax expense (benefit) 1 (35)
+Income tax expense (benefit) (32 1

-EBITDA-continuing operations 173 120
+EBITDA-continuing operations S

+Asset impairment 62 : -

-Pension settlement loss 1 8
+Pension settlement loss 2 1

-Severance 4
+Severance - 4

-Gain on debt extinguishment (1) (1)
+Gain on debt extinguishment - (1)

-Adjusted EBITDA-continuing operations \$ 177 \$ 127
+Adjusted EBITDA-continuing operations \$ 139 \$ 177

+' -

-EBITDA and adjusted EBITDA from continuing operations increased \$53 million and \$50 million, respectively, compared to 2021, primarily driven by higher sales prices across all segments, partially offset by higher key input and logistics costs.
-See Results of Operations for additional discussion of the changes in our operating results.
+EBITDA from continuing operations decreased \$98 million, primarily driven by the \$62 million non-cash asset impairment recorded on certain High Purity Cellulose assets in the fourth quarter of 2023, the decrease in net sales across all segments and increased labor and wood costs in our High Purity Cellulose and High-Yield Pulp segments, respectively, partially offset by lower key input and logistics costs in our High Purity Cellulose and Paperboard segments.
+See Results of Operations above for additional discussion of the changes in our operating results.